 This paper contributes to the broad literatures understanding the sources of stagflations, the link between monetary policy and asset prices, and the drivers of changes in bond-stock comovements.
 The long literature seeking to explain the extraordinary inflation dynamics in the 1980s can broadly be divided into a strand emphasizing changes in shocks (Stock and Watson (2002), Sims and Zha (2006), Justiniano and Primiceri (2008)) and a strand emphasizing changes in monetary policy (Clarida, Gali and Gertler (2000), Lubik and Schorfheide (2004), Bernanke, Gertler and Watson (1997)).
 One narrative that has emerged from this literature is that supply shocks were initially not recognized by monetary policy, forcing the Fed to raise interest rates drastically under Volcker, which resulted in severe stagflation (Primiceri (2006)).
 More recently, several authors have argued that the reemergence of inflation can at least be partly attributed to supply-type shocks (e.g. Rubbo (2022), Harding, Lindé and Trabandt (2022), Di Giovanni et al. (2022)).
-I contribute to this literature by bringing new asset pricing moments to speak to the question of shocks vs. policy.
-I show that changing bond risks support a narrative whereby the interaction of supply shocks and monetary policy was essential to generate the risky nominal Treasury bond markets of the stagflationary 1980s, and a return to such an equilibrium would be needed to turn nominal bonds risky.
+I contribute to this literature by bringing new asset pricing moments to disentangle the roles of shocks vs. policy.
+I argue that the interaction of supply shocks and monetary policy is essential to explain the risky nominal Treasury bond markets of the stagflationary 1980s, and a return to such an equilibrium would be needed to turn nominal bonds risky.

 While the textbook New Keynesian model features constant risk aversion and hence little variation in risk premia, my model accounts for the high volatility of risk premia via habit formation preferences.
 The traditional view that monetary policy has short- to medium-term effects makes it appealing to use a model of financial market discounts that also respond to shorter-term fluctuations.
-The highly nonlinear habits of Campbell, Pflueger and Viceira (2020) have this feature, and are specifically designed to reconcile highly volatile and nonlinear risk premia in stocks with a much less volatile risk-free rate that is well-described by a linear policy rule, an important requirement for modeling monetary policy.
+The highly nonlinear habits of Campbell, Pflueger and Viceira (2020) have this feature, and are specifically designed to reconcile highly volatile and nonlinear risk premia in stocks with a much less volatile risk-free rate that is welldescribed by a linear policy rule, an important requirement for modeling monetary policy.
 Pflueger and Rinaldi (2022) show that these preferences reconcile the strong and persistent stock response to high-frequency monetary policy surprises around FOMC announcements with the empirical output response to identified monetary policy shocks, thereby providing a proof-of-concept of monetary policy risk premia.
-While my model builds on habit formation preferences, the findings should be regarded more broadly as the result of countercyclical risk premia, whether they are generated from the price of risk as here, the quantity of risk as in Jurado, Ludvigson and Ng (2015), or heterogeneous agents with different risk aversion (Chan
+While my model builds on habit formation preferences, the findings should be regarded more broadly as the result of countercyclical risk premia, whether they are generated from the price of risk as here, the quantity of risk as in